For information on all NYU summer programs, visit www.nyu.edu/summer.

-CAS also offers a specialized three-week summer program called Urban Design in London, a summer study program intended for students interested in a career in architecture, architectural history, art history, urban planning, or architectural preservation.
+CAS also offers a specialized four-week summer program called Urban Design in London, a summer study program intended for students interested in a career in architecture, architectural history, art history, urban planning, or architectural preservation.
 Contemporary British architecture and urban issues are engaged within the context of history and tradition.
 The course is intensive and involves daily trips over a three-week period throughout London and its environs.

 Summer in Madrid

-The CAS six-week summer session provides instruction at the elementary, intermediate, and advanced levels of spoken and written Spanish; contemporary Spanish culture and literature; and Spanish theatre, cinema, and art history.
+This CAS six-week summer session provides instruction at the elementary, intermediate, and advanced levels of spoken and written Spanish; contemporary Spanish culture and literature; and Spanish theatre, cinema, and art history.
 Students can also take advantage of the cultural activities and excursions organized by the program.

 Summer in Paris

-Summer in Paris is summer program held at the NYU Paris Global Academic Center.
+Summer in Paris is held at the NYU Paris Global Academic Center.
 The undergraduate program combines the study of language, literature, contemporary French culture, theatre, and cinema with extracurricular activities and outings to expose students to all aspects of French life.
 Weekend excursions are also part of the program, which may include the famous Avignon Theatre Festival.